This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 For easy use funnel it into a clean squeeze bottle.

-Even I have a microfiber couch and I totally understand that it’s super difficult to remove stains from it.
-If you have a pet or child, you need to be even more careful.
+Even I own a microfiber couch and I understand that it’s super difficult to remove stains from it.
+If you have a pet or a child, you need to be even more careful.

-To remove stains off your beautiful microfiber couch rubbing alcohol can prove to be very helpful.
-You just need to pour a small amount of rubbing alcohol on a clean cloth and genteelly rub it on the stain.
-After some time you will observe the stain getting off.
+Rubbing alcohol can prove to be very helpful when it comes to microfiber couch stains.
+You just need to pour a small amount of rubbing alcohol on a clean cloth and gently rub it on the stain.
+After some time you will observe the stain disappearing.

 With rubbing alcohol you can make your personalized fragrance.
-Take a bowl pour 2 cups of rubbing alcohol per 20 drops of your favorite essential oil and 1 cup distilled water and add your flavors accordingly.
+Take a bowl, pour 2 cups of rubbing alcohol per 20 drops of your favorite essential oil and 1 cup distilled water.

 Mix the solution well and pour it into a spray bottle.
 You can change the proportions a bit according to your liking.

-It’s heartbreaking to see your favorite and expensive makeup broken.
+It’s heartbreaking to see your favorite and expensive makeup products like eyeshadows and blushes getting broken.
 But a few drops of rubbing alcohol can easily fix your makeup product.

-Get all the broken parts of your product into the original container and crush both broken and non-broken parts, add a few drops of rubbing alcohol to it and let it soak it.
+Get all the broken pieces of your product into the original container and crush both broken and non-broken parts.
+Add a few drops of rubbing alcohol to it and let it soak it.
 Cover it with thin plastic on the surface and use your finger to make the surface smooth.

 Remove the plastic and let it dry for some time and it will get back to normal.

 Do you have old shoes that still look great but now they are slightly tight for you.
-In a few mins, you can make those shoes comfortable and fit in it.
+In a few mins, you can make those shoes comfortable and fit in them.

 Spray a thin layer of rubbing alcohol on the shoe until they are lightly damp wear them with thick socks and walk around for some time.

-After it dries you’ll fell the shoes are freer than before, if the shoe is really tight you may have to repeat the procedure.
+After it dries you’ll feel the shoes are looser than before.
+If the still feel tight, you may have to repeat the procedure.